The Roomba 960 and I7 represent two crucial stages of how iRobot evolved their Roomba product line.

 - A truly hands-free option: The auto-empty system of the I7 plus takes away one tedious task, which is to empty the bin after every run.

 - Better at cleaning hard floors: Having a strong airflow enables the I7 to clean debris on hard floors (even sand) much better than the 960.

 - Keep away zones: The I7 has the keep away zone option that tells the robot not to go to areas it isn’t supposed to go to.
-This is a must-have feature in robots in my opinion.
+This is a must-have feature that all robot vacuums and mops should have.

 Click here to learn more about the Roomba I7+.